blabla1337/skf-flask/skf/markdown/knowledge_base/46-knowledge_base--Prepared_statements_and_query_parameterization--.md

 All SQL queries, HQL, OSQL, NOSQL and stored procedures, related to stored procedures should be protected by the use of query parameterization.
-If not an attacker can inject malicious code into these queries and gain the ability to manipulate them and can withdraw, update and delete data which is stored on the target database.
+If an attacker can inject malicious code into these queries and gain the ability to manipulate them and can withdraw, update and delete data which is stored on the target database.